Switch energy supplier

 - the cheapest tariff available

-- Once you’ve found one, call the supplier - they’ll set up the switch and tell your old supplier.
-Alternatively, you can switch online.
+- Wait to hear from the new supplier - they’ll set up the switch and tell your old supplier.

-- Take a meter reading on the day of the transfer to give to your new supplier - this means they won’t charge you for energy used before the switch.
+- Take a meter reading on the day of the switch to give to your new supplier - this means they won’t charge you for energy used before the switch.

-- Pay your old supplier’s final bill or get a refund if you’re in credit.
+- Pay your old supplier’s final bill or get a refund if they owe you money.